unplgtc/HttpRequest/README.md

 ### Builder-style HTTP request executor for Node applications

-HttpRequest is a simple Node HTTP client which implments a [fluid interface](https://en.wikipedia.org/wiki/Fluent_interface) to build and send requests.
-HttpRequest Objects can be built in a number of different ways, including building and sending them imediately or building them over time and sending after all requires pieces have been assembled.
-HttpRequest encourages thinking of requests as Objects rather than actions: an HttpRequest Object holds its payload internally and can send it at any time — immedaitely or later on.
+HttpRequest is a simple Node HTTP client which implements a [fluid interface](https://en.wikipedia.org/wiki/Fluent_interface) to build and send requests.
+HttpRequest Objects can be built in a number of different ways, including building and sending them immediately or building them over time and sending after all requires pieces have been assembled.
+HttpRequest encourages thinking of requests as Objects rather than actions: an HttpRequest Object holds its payload internally and can send it at any time — immediately or later on.
 This is a subtle but important distinction from other HTTP clients which expect a completed payload to be passed into a function call for instant execution.

 HttpRequest Objects can be reused to fire the same request multiple time in a row, or to tweak a few request fields for different requests while persisting common values.
 They can be passed between functions and triggered by any of them without needing a particular function to deal with execution details.
 The fluid interface allows building HttpRequests with a chained syntax that is clear and concise.